 It is each teacher's responsibility to plan, evaluate and record the progress of the children in their class.
-This may occur through the use of specific targets, learning journals, assessment trackers or other assessment tools including EYFS learning goals or Equals curriculum assessments.
+Ipsative assessment is being used whereby a pupil's own starting point is the benchmark against which progress is measured.
+This is recorded on Evidence for Learning.
 The PSHE lead will use this to ensure that each child is receiving their entitlement to a rich and valuable RSE curriculum.
 Tasks will include assessing quality of teaching and availability of RSE training, helping choose and purchase RSE resource materials and keeping colleagues up to date with developments in the field.
 The developmental outline below provides guidance for teachers and ensures coverage of the key learning points.